preesm/preesm.github.io/_tutos/03-mpsoccodegen.md

 It sometimes happens that only white noise appears in the image view.
 This issue usually arises when something went wrong during the loading process.
 The best way to solve this issue seems to be to reload the binary on the EVM and re-launch the execution.

-## 5. Instrumented C Code Generation, Execution and Analysis
+## Instrumented C Code Generation, Execution and Analysis

-Similarly to what is presented in the [Automated Measurement of Actor Execution Time tutorial](index.php?id=automated-actor-execution-time-measurement) for CPU, it is possible to print instrumented code for DSPs.
+Similarly to what is presented in the [Automated Measurement of Actor Execution Time tutorial](/tutos/instrumentation) for CPU, it is possible to print instrumented code for DSPs.
 To do so:

-- (1) Re-open the Sobel project in Preesm and follow the steps of [section 2.1 of the CPU tutorial.](index.php?id=automated-actor-execution-time-measurement) In the last step, you can run the workflow on the existing "8coreC6678.scenario".
+- (1) Re-open the Sobel project in Preesm and follow the steps of [the CPU tutorial](/tutos/instrumentation#instrumented-c-code-generation).
+In the last step, you can run the workflow on the existing "8coreC6678.scenario".
 - (2) Following the instruction presented earlier in this tutorial, compile, load, and run the generated code.
 If the CCS project is located as advised in the subdirectory "CodeC6678" of your Preesm project, then a simple refresh, rebuild and reload of your CCS project will suffice.
 - (3) Execute the instrumented code for a few seconds.
 At the end of each iteration, statistics on the execution time of all actors will be printed in the console.
 - (4) Open with your favorite notepad the "/CodeC6678/generated/analysis.csv".
 Copy the content of the console and paste it at the end of the csv file.
-- (5) Using a "Search and replace" wizard, delete all occurrences of "\[C66xx_?\] ".
+- (5) Using a "Search and replace" wizard, delete all occurrences of "\[C66xx_?] ".
 Manually remove the second line of the console (which displays a number of fps).
 - (6) Do not forget to adapt the decimal separator and the formula to your spreadsheet editor language.
 - (7) Open the spreadsheet to see the results.

 You now have all the information you need to update the "Timing" tab of the Preesm scenario.
 Keep in mind that this method is experimental and the precision of the measured execution time might not be optimal.
 Moreover, the overhead induced by inserting instrumentation calls into the generated code has not been evaluated.
 Finally, using profiling tools from CCS might be a good idea.
 (Feel free to contact us if you want to help us improve this tutorial by using such techniques).

-## 6. Generation of Cache Coherent Code
+## Generation of Cache Coherent Code

 Despite the use of the 8 cores of the c6678, the performances obtained are still quite poor (~34fps in debug and ~50fps in release).
 The main reason for these bad performances is the memory allocation scheme used in the generated project.
 Indeed, the allocation scheme used in this project consists of mapping all the buffers used to transmit data from an actor to the next in the DDR3 memory.
 Because the DD3 memory is an external memory, memory accesses to data stored in this memory considerably slow down the execution of the program.
 To solve this issue, we are going to activate the DSP cache.

-### 6.1.
-Activate the L1 Cache
+### Activate the L1 Cache

 Each one of the 8 cores of the EVM possesses a private L1 cache of 32kB.
 To activate this cache, simply follow these steps:

 - (1) Open “include/cache.h” file in CCS.
 - (2) Set the CACHEABLE pre-processing variable to 1.
-- (3) Make sure that “#define L1” is not commented.
+- (3) Make sure that ```#define L1``` is not commented.
 - (4) Rebuild your project.

 Then, simply load the program on the 8 cores of the EVM and launch it.
 Activating the cache should result in a performance increase by a factor 10. (~333fps in debug and ~500fps in release).
 Check the correct behavior of the application (cf. section 4.3 of the previous tutorial).

 **NOTE:** This optimization may seem artificial at first glance.
-Indeed, the files we provide include manual disabling of the cache (line 19 in cache.h #define CACHEABLE 0 enables lines 98 to 104 of main.c)) However, because of the memory alignment issues with this kind of DSP, that is a feature that we usually want disabled by default.
+Indeed, the files we provide include manual disabling of the cache (line 19 in cache.h ```#define CACHEABLE 0``` enables lines 98 to 104 of main.c)).
+However, because of the memory alignment issues with this kind of DSP, that is a feature that we usually want disabled by default.
 The example application in this tutorial is using buffers that are always aligned (see section 6.3 below).
 There is, however, no warranty that the writebacks will not overlap in the general case.
 But because the performance gains are significant, we want the cache enabled for all applications.
 This motivates having proper memory allocation.
 We discuss this topic further in next sections and tutorials.

 The Debug environment of CCS allows you to visualize which address ranges are cached.
 To do so: